canonical/nvme-tcp-poc/README.md

 **TODO**: Ensure that:
  * the firewall accepts forwarding to the trunk
- * packets are properly NATed
+ * packets are properly NATed when using IPv4

 ### Create the target VM